Azure/Microsoft-TDSP/Docs/team-data-science-process-lifecycle-detail.md

 ## 2. Data Acquisition and Understanding

+###Goal
-**Goal**: The goals for this stage are:
+The goals for this stage are:
  * Ingest the data into the target analytic environment
  * To determine if the data we have can be used to answer the question.

+###How to do it
-**How to do it**: In this stage, you will start developing the process to move the data from the source location to the target locations where the analytics operations like training and predictions (also known as scoring) will be run.
+In this stage, you will start developing the process to move the data from the source location to the target locations where the analytics operations like training and predictions (also known as scoring) will be run.
 For technical details and options on how to do this on various Azure data services, see [Load data into storage environments for analytics](https://azure.microsoft.com/documentation/articles/machine-learning-data-science-ingest-data/).

 Before you train your models, you need to develop a deep understanding about the data.
 Real world data is often messy with incomplete or incorrect data.
 By data summarization and  visualization of the data, you can quickly identify the quality of your data and inform how to deal with the data quality.
 For guidance on cleaning the data, see this [article](https://azure.microsoft.com/documentation/articles/machine-learning-data-science-prepare-data/).